 To seize this opportunity, it is necessary to overcome tensions between existing left-minded groups.
 Over time, several relatively small leftist youth groups have organised in Georgia, and these groups are not on good terms with each other.

-Climate change, the environment, feminism, labour unions, Marxism, anti-Americanism, queer rights, Sweden or Germany and how left — or ‘ideolgically pure’ — to be on such issues often separates these groups.
+Climate change, the environment, feminism, labour unions, Marxism, anti-Americanism, queer rights, Sweden or Germany, in other words ideological purity, often separates these groups.